will-rowe/LIFE708/README.md

   Launch the Docker container, making sure to mount a volume (allowing you to transfer data in and out of the container):

-  `docker run -itP -m 8g --name biodock -v ~/Desktop/SCRATCH/:/SCRATCH wpmr/life708:latest`
+  `docker run -itP -m 8g --name life708-will -v ~/Desktop/SCRATCH/:/SCRATCH wpmr/life708:latest`

   + -i = keep STDIN open even if not attached